Preface:

 where

-- kM the torque constant of the motor (mNm/A)
+- kM = Torque constant of the motor (mNm/A)

-- I0 the no-load current of the motor (A), corresponding to the friction torque
+- I0 = No-load current of the motor (A), corresponding to the friction torque

-- M the totally needed driving torque (mNm)
+- M = Totally needed driving torque (mNm)

 1.2 Power considerations